MarikenvdVelden/bend-break-compromise/README.md

-# Who Bends and Who Breaks?
-Experimental Evidence for Conditions Affecting Voters' Evaluations of Politicians
+# Bend or Break?
+Experimental Evidence of Voters' Punishment for Striking Political Compromises

-Data &amp; Analysis Compendium for the paper, entitled _Who Bends and Who Breaks?
-Experimental Evidence for Conditions Affecting Voters' Evaluations of Politicians_.
+Data &amp; Analysis Compendium for the paper, entitled _Bend or Break?
+Experimental Evidence of Voters' Punishment for Striking Political Compromises_.
 This study has received [approval](docs/EthicalApproval.pdf) from the Vrije Universteit Amsterdam's Research Ethics Committee and is registered at [osf](https://osf.io/kvtzp/) -- see also [here](docs/pap/compromise-punishment-pap.pdf) for the pre-analysis plan.

 ## Draft